nmaekawa/hxprezi/README.md

     $(venv) hxprezi> tox

-Or run pytest manually:o
+Or run pytest manually

     $(venv) hxprezi> pytest tests

 # about configuration

-hxprezi serves manifests from the filesys, in the configured `HXPREZI_LOCAL_MANIFESTS_DIR` env vars set in dotenv file (in examples below `sample.env`).

-Once hxprezi finds the manifest file and replace the references to images and manifests servers to the ones configured in `HXPREZI_IMAGES_HOSTNAME` and `HXPREZI_MANIFESTS_HOSTNAME` env vars, it caches these edited versions in the filesys cache dir (`HXPREZI_LOCAL_MANIFESTS_CACHE_DIR` env var) and never looks back - a refresh endpoint is to be implemented in the future.
+hxprezi serves iiif manifests from local filesys, or depending on configuration, it fetches the requested manifest from a 3rd party server.
+Once fetched, the manifest is cached and then served from this cache (it won't be fetched again).

+This cached version has all references to the 3rd party images and manifests servers replaced by the 'local' hx images and manifests servers. hxprezi acts as a proxy for fetched manifests from then on.

+Settings configurable via env vars, defined in the dotenv file (ex: sample.env), are:

+    # 'local' hx manifests dir
+    HXPREZI_LOCAL_MANIFESTS_SOURCE_DIR
+    ex: HXPREZI_LOCAL_MANIFESTS_SOURCE_DIR='/opt/data/hx'

+    # manifests cache dir
+    HXPREZI_LOCAL_MANIFESTS_CACHE_DIR
+    ex: HXPREZI_LOCAL_MANIFESTS_CACHE_DIR='/opt/data/cache'

+    # hostname that will replace references to 3rd party images servers
+    HXPREZI_IMAGES_HOSTNAME
+    ex: HXPREZI_IMAGES_HOSTNAME='images-dev.site.com'

+    # hostname that will replace references to 3rd party manifests servers
+    ex: HXPREZI_MANIFESTS_HOSTNAME='manifests-dev.site.com'

 The expected manifest directory is flat, for example, the path for the manifest for cellx with id `12345678` should be:

     <HXPREZI_LOCAL_MANIFESTS_DIR>/hx/cellx:12345678.json

-Say you don't want to serve manifests from Harvard Museums yet, you can drop them in the manifests dir, and hxprezi won't try to fetch from the musemus servers.
-For example:

-    <HXPREZI_LOCAL_MANIFESTS_DIR>/hx/huam:98765432.json
+For more details on configuration for 3rd party servers, check hxprezi/hxprezi/settings.py property `PROXIES` of class `Config`.

 ---eop